leventemo/lvnt/src/content/blog/repertoire.md

 - Rights Of Man/_King Of The Fairies_
 - Boys Of Bluehill/Harvest Home/Cronin’s
 - _The Galway Hornpipe_/The Flowers Of Edinburgh
+- _The Blackbird_/_Poll Ha’penny_
 - _Petronella_
 - _The Peacock’s Feather 1-2_
-- _The Blackbird_/_Poll Ha’penny_

 ### Hornpipes - own sets:

 - Rights of Man/Chief O’Neills Favourite/Sailor’s Hornpipe
-- O’Connor’s Favourite/Kildare Fancy/Brendan Vincent’s Favourite
+- O'Connor's Favourite/Kildare Fancy/Brendan Vincent’s Favourite
 - The Plains of the Boyle/Swinging on the Gate
 - The Stage Hornpipe/Junior Crehan's
 - Flowers Of Edinburgh/_Coo Coo_/_Petronella_/_My Love She’s But A Lassie Yet_